It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 In mild preeclampsia, there is generally little evidence of organ dysfunction.

-In severe cases, however, significant organ malfunction can occur, causing symptoms such as headache, abdominal pain, blurred vision, nausea, and vomiting.
+However, significant organ malfunction can occur in severe cases, causing symptoms such as headache, abdominal pain, blurred vision, nausea, and vomiting.

-Recognition of these symptoms plays an important role in the diagnosis of severe preeclampsia.
+Recognition of these symptoms plays an essential role in diagnosing severe preeclampsia.

-Blood and urine tests are used to assess the extent and severity of the disease and to reveal the degree of deterioration in kidney function.
+Blood and urine tests are used to assess the disease’s extent and severity and reveal the degree of deterioration in kidney function.

 There are many blood tests that a doctor can order from their patients, but the most common one that doctors prescribe is the hematocrit, which measures the number of red blood cells and platelets.

-Low levels of red blood cells indicate the presence of hemolysis (destruction of red blood cells).
+Low red blood cells indicate the presence of hemolysis (destruction of red blood cells).

 Low platelet levels reveal consumption due to clotting.

-Elevated levels of liver enzymes in the blood are a sign of liver failure.
+Elevated liver enzymes in the blood are a sign of liver failure.

 Platelets help doctors determine whether or not the blood is clotting properly.